zeroluck/docs/sources/cache-refresh/index.md

   * _Pooling Interval (Minutes):_ It is recommended to be
   kept higher than 15 minutes.

+  * _Server IP Address:_ Enter the IP address of the Gluu Server in this field.
+The IP with which the Gluu Server was setup, should be used here.

   * _Snapshot Folder:_ Every cycle of the Gluu Server Cache Refresh cycle saves both an overall snapshot and a problem-list record on a specified location.
 This is where the Gluu Server administrator can specify the